evannetwork/evannetwork.github.io/tutorial/first-steps.md

 It's not hard to walk the first steps in evan.network.

-Let's consider our Taskboard Ðapp, a simple ToDo list manager for teams.
+Let's consider our Taskboard Ðapp, a simple ToDo list for manager of teams.

 [![Taskboard](/public/tutorial/taskboard_example.png){:width="50%"}](/public/tutorial/taskboard_example.png)

-The first thing you need is of course an user accounts, so you have someone you can assign tasks to.
+The first thing you need is, of course, an user accounts, so you have someone you can assign tasks to.
 Someone needs to do the work.

 So let's do that and start on [https://dashboard.evan.network](https://dashboard.evan.network) :